-Before you take Rebif, tell your healthcare provider if you have or have had any of the following conditions:
+Before you take Rebif, tell your healthcare provider if:

-- are pregnant or plan to become pregnant.
-It is not known if Rebif will harm your unborn baby.
-Tell your healthcare provider if you become pregnant during your treatment with Rebif - are breastfeeding or plan to breastfeed.
-Rebif may pass into your breastmilk.
-Talk with your healthcare provider about the best way to feed your baby if you take Rebif.
+- you are pregnant or plan to become pregnant.
+It is not known if Rebif will harm your unborn baby - you are breastfeeding or plan to breastfeed.
+It is not known if Rebif passes into your breast milk.
+You and your healthcare provider should decide if you will use Rebif or breastfeed.
+You should not do both